 Is the vaccine safe?

 The FDA is monitoring the safety of authorized COVID-19 vaccines through both passive and active safety surveillance systems.
-All data on the Moderna and Pfizer vaccines that are currently available indicate that the vaccines are safe.
-Thus far, no serious long-term side effects have occurred and no study participants who received vaccine died of COVID-19.
+All data on the Moderna and Pfizer vaccines that are currently available indicate that the vaccines are safe and that adverse reactions are very rare.
 Some individuals do experience minor side effects that reflect the body’s immune response beginning; a tiny number of individuals have experienced allergic reactions and have required immediate treatment, which has been successful.

-Before approval, clinical trials were completed across the globe with tens of thousands of participants in each trial.
+Before authorization, clinical trials were completed across the globe with tens of thousands of participants in each trial.
 The FDA used the data from these trials to evaluate the vaccines’ safety and efficacy to make the emergency use determinations.
 The vaccines will continue to be studied — under CDC surveillance and by other means — to learn about longer-term safety and effectiveness.
 Since these vaccines were first approved for use, tens of millions individuals around the world have been immunized, further supporting their safety.